Eszenn/Webfishing-Manual-APWorld/README.md

 ### Fish 'em All
 Requires completing a designated percentage of the journal (40% by default).
 The required percentage can be set from 20% to 100% in your YAML.
 - The actual number of fish required varies depending on how many fish have been excluded.
+- You can see how many fish are required be checking your slot data

 ## Custom YAML Options
 ### Victory Condition